thanos-io/thanos/docs/components/query.md

 menu: components
 ---

-# Query
+# Querier/Query

-The query component implements the Prometheus HTTP v1 API to query data in a Thanos cluster via PromQL.
+The Querier component (also known as "Query") implements the [Prometheus HTTP v1 API](https://prometheus.io/docs/prometheus/latest/querying/api/) to query data in a Thanos cluster via PromQL.

-It gathers the data needed to evaluate the query from underlying StoreAPIs.
-See [here](../service-discovery.md) on how to connect querier with desired StoreAPIs.
+In short, it gathers the data needed to evaluate the query from underlying [StoreAPIs](../../pkg/store/storepb/rpc.proto), evaluates the query and returns the result.

-Querier currently is fully stateless and horizontally scalable.
+Querier is fully stateless and horizontally scalable.

+Example command to run Querier:

 ```bash
 $ thanos query \